chrishah/phylogenomics_intro_vertebrata/README.md

 <details>
    <summary>

-   ### If you want to know how you can get local images to be used with Singularity - click here to unfold
+   ### Click here to unfold if you want to know how to get local images

    </summary>